Remi-Coulom/joedb/doc/source/checkpoints.rst

 Joedb relies on locks and fsync to handle concurrency and durability, but those features are not available for all file systems.
 This is particularly true when mounting a remote drive.
-Beware that sshfs, does not support file locking or fsync at all.
+Beware that sshfs does not support file locking or fsync at all.
 Depending on its version and how it is configured, NFS may or may not properly support file locking and fsync.
 Samba, on the other hand, seems to handle concurrency rather well.